milson/milson-org/src/data-types/glossary.md

     * based on magnetic reading from a compass
     * does NOT correct for or include `declination`
     * transmitters SHOULD transmit such that **0° ≤ compassHeading < 360°**
-    * receivers MUST accept -360° ≤ alpha ≤ 360° and adjust accordingly
+    * receivers MUST accept -360° ≤ compassHeading ≤ 360° and adjust accordingly
     * in degrees
     * `null` on error or unavailable